This is a guide covering Adobe Lightroom presets.

 Sadly, presets take some people a little more time and skill to set up properly and produce quality photos.
 If you are in a rush or just want to post an image to your friends, it may be quicker to apply a filter.

 However, the use of presets in your business or portfolio will surely help demonstrate your photographic ability and will earn you some respect from your fellow photographers.

 There are many types of filters out there right now.

-From physical filters that are added to our cameras lenses to add the desired effect, to electronic filters that are applied in many social media apps (such as in Instagram, Snapchat, and many others).
+From physical filters that are added to our camera lenses to add the desired effect, to electronic filters that are applied in many social media apps (such as Instagram, Snapchat, and many others).